Japan with Michael Cimarusti

 3 Reasons to Travel with Michael Cimarusti

-Think of Los Angeles seafood and one name comes to mind: chef Michael Cimarusti.
-He's credited with taking the Los Angeles fine-dining scene to another level when he opened his modern American seafood restaurant, Providence, in 2005.
-His creativity and dedication to craft have earned him a James Beard award in 2019, two highly coveted Michelin stars, the #1 spot on Jonathan Gold’s “101 Best Restaurants” list and a Gourmet magazine Top 50 Restaurants in the US nod.
+Think of Los Angeles seafood and one name comes to mind: Michael Cimarusti.
+He's credited with taking LA's fine-dining scene to another level when he opened his modern American seafood restaurant, Providence, in 2005.
+His creativity and dedication to craft have earned him a James Beard award, two highly coveted Michelin stars, top spot on Jonathan Gold’s “101 Best Restaurants” list and a Gourmet magazine Top 50 Restaurants nod.
 Best of all he's personable, passionate and he loves Japan.

 Passion for Seafood